openvenues/jpostal/README.md

 Compatibility
 -------------

-Building jpostal is known to work on Linux and Mac OSX (including Mac silicon).
+-  Building jpostal is known to work on Linux and Mac OSX (including Mac silicon).
+-  Requires JDK 16 or later.
+Make sure JAVA_HOME points to JDK 16+.

 Tests
 -----